Click on a question to view the answer.

 - Fresh fruit platters

-- Tea & coffee all day (while vessel is stationary)
+- Tea & coffee all day (while the vessel is stationary)

-- Glass of wine, cheese & crackers on return journey
+- A glass of wine, cheese & crackers on the return journey

 - Reef tax/fuel levy/admin fees